aspose-slides/Aspose.Slides-Products/slides/en/python-net/conversion/potm-to-png/_index.md

 {{% /blocks/products/pf/agp/text %}}

 - Windows, 64-bit Linux, or macOS (see the [system requirements](https://docs.aspose.com/slides/python-net/system-requirements/))
-- Python 3.5 or later
+- Python 3.6 or later for this sample.
 - Aspose.Slides for Python via .NET installed in your environment

 {{% /blocks/products/pf/agp/feature-section-col %}}